Memorial, Houston: Parks

 The western two-thirds of Memorial is bordered to the south by Terry Hershey Park, a linear park which straddles the Buffalo Bayou between Barker Reservoir and Beltway 8.
 The park is named for local conservationist Terry Hershey, who founded the Bayou Preservation Association to prevent the Memorial section of the bayou from being lined with concrete.
 Today, the park is a popular destination for running and bicycling.

 Other public parks located within Memorial include Bendwood Park, adjacent to Town and Country Village, and Nottingham Park, near Tully Stadium.

 Another park near Memorial, Houston is Memorial Park.
 It's near I-10 West and the 610 South Loop.
 It is named one of the largest urban parks in Texas and in the United States.
-The park offers a 3-mile running track, tennis courts, a golf course, Smoothie King, and playgrounds.
+The park offers a 3-mile running track, tennis courts, a golf course and playgrounds.
 There are also various other trails to take you to lakes, ponds, and other peaceful settings.